 Medicare covers treatment for people with end-stage renal disease (ESRD) if you have permanent kidney failure requiring either dialysis or a kidney transplant.
-Medicare also covers the medical and hospital services it normally would that are necessary for your ESRD treatment.
+Medicare also covers the medical and hospital services necessary for your ESRD treatment.

 End-stage renal disease (ESRD) is total and permanent kidney failure that can only be treated with dialysis or a kidney transplant, according to the National Institutes of Health.
-Medicare may cover much of the costs of these treatments.
-You will be responsible for some costs.
+Medicare may cover most of the costs for these treatments, but you will still be responsible for some costs.

 ESRD is the final stage of chronic kidney disease (CKD), which includes any condition that causes reduced kidney function over time.
-About 14 percent of Americans have some degree of CKD.
-About 21,000 cases of CKD advance to end-stage renal disease every year in the United States.
+About 14% of Americans have some degree of CKD, and roughly 21,000 cases of CKD advance to end-stage renal disease every year in the United States.

-More than 661,000 Americans live with kidney failure, according to the NIH.
+There are more than 661,000 Americans who live with kidney failure, according to the NIH.
 Of these, 468,000 are on dialysis and another 193,000 have functional kidney transplants.
 But the incidence of ESRD has been declining since its peak in 2006.

 Your risk of developing ESRD can depend on your race or ethnicity.
-Compared to whites, ESRD is 3.7 times more prevalent among Blacks, 1.4 times greater among Asian Americans and 1.4 times greater for Native Americans.
+Compared to whites, ESRD is 3.7 times more prevalent among African Americans, 1.4 times greater among Asian Americans and 1.4 times greater for Native Americans.